Compare Insurance Quotes

 There are very few customer reviews available under either UPC or United Property & Casualty, which makes it difficult to get a clear picture of how customers feel.
 This may be a positive thing, as people tend to write reviews when they are unhappy rather than when they are pleased with service.

 UPC is a major insurer in Florida and also serves several other states.
 For those who live in areas prone to catastrophic storms, they may be a company of choice due to their expertise in that area.
-They have successfully seen their policyholders through many major storms and have been around longer than the many newer property & casualty insurance companies that have popped up across Florida in the past decade.
+They have successfully seen their policyholders through many major storms and have been around longer than the much newer property & casualty insurance companies that have popped up across Florida in the past decade.
 The company is well worth a quote comparison for those in their particular niche of the market, but may not be the best bet for lower risk properties.

 For a list of companies that we recommend, visit our Best Insurance Companies page.